This is a collection of freebies, low-cost and money-saving tools of particular interest to missionaries and limited-income workers.

-Thun Financial Advisors offers some invaluable FREE articles and downloads that are relevant to US nonprofit workers abroad.
+Thun Financial Advisors offers some invaluable FREE articles, webcasts, and downloads that are relevant to US nonprofit workers abroad.
 (Note: I have no experience with their advisory services.)

 Dough Rollers’ FREE podcast isn’t expat-oriented, but it is practical and not dogmatic.
 You might consider doing Rob Berger’s 31-day money challenge by listening to the earliest podcasts.

 Talking Real Money is a practical, FREE podcast primarily talking about investing in low-cost, well-diversified funds, knowing yourself, and – if in need of an advisor – getting one who will look after your wallet and not their own.
 What’s more is Tom and Don are pretty funny!